AndreiAlexandruParaschiv/a11y/README.md

 # Accessibility a11y

-A tool for running accessibility audits on websites using axe-core and Puppeteer, focusing on WCAG compliance.
+A comprehensive accessibility testing tool that uses both axe-core and Pa11y to audit websites for WCAG compliance.

 ## Features

 - Run accessibility audits on multiple URLs from a configuration file
+- Use two different accessibility testing engines (axe-core and Pa11y)
-- Configure axe-core settings for consistent results between runs
+- Configure settings for consistent results between runs
 - Focus on the most important WCAG compliance checks (A and AA levels)
 - Generate detailed CSV reports with violation information
-- Categorize violations by impact level (Critical, Serious)
+- Categorize issues by impact level
 - Provide a comprehensive summary in the console

 ## Installation